yangliu141/Exploration-of-Regression-with-the-Runge-Function/README.md

 The required packages for running the code can be installed by pip install -r requirements.txt

-The notebooks in the code folder...
+The notebook exercisesweek39.ipynb in the week39 folder in the code folder are used for the exercises week 39.
+The code produces a plot illustrating the Bias-Variance trade-off and a heatmap showing the MSE of a Ridge regression model for various polynomial degrees and lambda values.